evantravers/qmk_firmware/layouts/community/ortho_4x12/fullmods/readme.md

-# Planck Layout
+# Planck/Let's Split Layout

+Mostly similar to default (especially the raise/lower layers)

+My customizations:
+- I'm used to control being my caps-lock key on a standard keyboard, so I've got a CTRL there.
+- I use a hyper-key setup through hammerspoon, so I've got an F19 key to enable that.
+- I use GUI+[1-5] for various OSX shortcuts (sketch, switching tabs, taking screenshots) so there's a secret layer for that.
+(Currently called sketch, might rename)
+- I am used to using both hands for mods, so I've got mods on both sides (hence the name fullmods)

 ![planck layout image](https://i.imgur.com/SjlKUR3.png)

-Mostly default, except a few new things:
-- I removed the arrow keys in order to have matched modifiers in both hands.
-- I put esc behind a layer so that I could use ctrl under my pinky as I have become accustomed.

 - [current layout](http://www.keyboard-layout-editor.com/#/gists/1bcd477effdc9d202ee865b4e2a0b153)

 ## TODO

+- Use the space bars as modifiers?
+- Use the Right hyper for sketch/macro layer?
 - Use the layer buttons as enter keys?
-- Readline Layer?:
-    - [ ] Use ctrl-m for enter
-    - [ ] Use ctrl-i for tab
 - [ ] Work on Sketch/Design specific layer:
     - [list](http://sketchshortcuts.com/)
     - [map](https://v1.designcode.io/sketch-keyboard)
     - Missing shortcuts:
-        - [X] CMD+1-3
-        - Easy arrow keys in right hand, w/ access to modifiers
         - Maybe somehow access to the pin controls on the arrow keys?